 Once resources have been collected, entrant companies can focus on turning profits in market areas that are either unserved or considered unimportant by the top competitor.
 That keeps the new company off its competitors’ radar and out of its crosshairs, while allowing time to establish roots.

-“Once you start operations in the main segments served by the incumbent, he will surely notice you and probably pay attention,” Wernerfelt said.
+“Once you start operations in the main segments served by the incumbent, he will surely notice you and probably pay attention,” Wernerfelt writes.
 “However, being noticed is not the same as being the object of a counterattack.
 The incumbent might decide that you do not pose a serious threat and that you will ‘go away’ more or less by yourself or at least never gain any significant share.”

 When Nike joined the athletic shoe industry in the 1960s, it focused on running shoes instead of going head-to-head with Converse and its hold on the basketball shoe market.
 Over the decades, Nike expanded its line to basketball sneakers and other athletic shoes and apparel, ultimately acquiring Converse in 2003.